GroupOneIncorporated/acme-infrastructure/packer/README.md

 docs: https://www.packer.io/docs/templates/provisioners
 provisioners: https://www.packer.io/docs/provisioners
 - different 'type's for different ways of provisioning
-  - type: file - transfers a file from "source: path" to "destination: path"
+  - type: file - transfers a file from "source: path" to "destination: path" (ATTENTION: if the destination file requires root permissions, the file must first be transfered to a /tmp folder in the instance and only then to the final destination)
   - type: shell - executes a local sh script on the instance
     - "inline: [command1, command2...]" to write bash commands
     - "script: path" to execute a script (or "scripts: path" for an array of paths)